 Prompting is a great way to help your child learn more effectively.
 But fading those prompts after she has mastered a skill is essential to complete success.

 If you haven’t read the page on prompting, I highly recommend that you go back and read that page first and then come back here.
 Then this page will make a lot more sense to you.
+(Unless you are looking for information on how to fade rewards, in which case you can just continue reading or even skip to the bottom of this page.)

 Once you have read about prompting, it’s important to know how to reduce those prompts to the point that the learner no longer needs them.